Allos: Administration

 The election of the City Council in March 2008 was the subject of an appeal to the administrative court of Marseille; the judgment led to new elections in September.

 Population

+The inhabitants of the commune are known as Allossards or Allossardes in French.

 Education

 The town has had a computerized library since 2004 (See online catalogue) in the Haut-Verdon library network (Communauté de communes du Haut-Verdon-Val-d'Allos) and has two primary schools (one at Allos and one in La Foux d'Allos).

 Economy

 Overview

 Allos is a high mountain commune whose main resource is tourism - hiking in the summer - but especially winter sports.

 In 2017 the active population was 525 people including 24 unemployed.
 These workers are mostly employed (66.9%) and the vast majority work in the commune (83%).
 This can be explained by the predominance of the tourism sector which provides sufficient employment to the people of the commune.
 As a result, most of the people of the commune work in services and administration (96% at the end of 2015).
 Industry, construction and agriculture employ 12 people in total.

 At the end of 2015 establishments active in the commune were mainly shops and services (372 of 501 establishments) and health and social administrative sector (91).